Amoxicillin for bacterial infections

 Amoxicillin is normally a safe drug.
 It is unlikely to cause any problems if you give an extra dose by mistake.

-If you think you may have given your child too much amoxicillin, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
+If you think you may have given your child too much amoxicillin, contact your doctor or local NHS services (call 111 in England and Scotland; 111 or 0845 4647 in parts of Wales).
 Have the medicine container or packet with you if you telephone for advice.

 Are there any possible side-effects?